-- Through the LRTP develop forecasts and evaluate future traffic conditions that can be managed through Intelligent Transportation Systems.
-Plan for operational and capital solutions that address these needs using advanced ITS traffic control technology.
+• Through the LRTP develop forecasts and evaluate future traffic conditions that can be managed through Intelligent Transportation Systems.
+Plan for operational and capital solutions that address these needs

+- using advanced ITS traffic control technology.
 This can be developed particularly along area major arterials.
 Priorities and funding for ITS applications will be established through the LRTP.
-TDOT and VDOT are investing funds for ITS along Interstate 81 and Interstate 26. - The MTPO's updated ITS Architecture will be utilized as a guideline for improved capital improvement projects and operations.
-These will be identified and prioritized in the LRTP to evaluate in order establish a funding sources.
-Of particularly interest are applications along Interstate 26 from US 11-W (Stone Drive) to Unicoi County.
-(TDOT) - Work with FHWA, FTA, TDOT, VDOT, and local agencies to manage and implement the region's Intelligent Transportation Systems (ITS) Architecture, while promoting and supporting the implementation of ITS projects, particularly along Interstates 26 and 81 and other major arterials (MTPO, LENOWISCO PDC)
+TDOT and VDOT are investing funds for ITS along Interstate 81 and Interstate 26. - The MTPO's current ITS Architecture Plan will be utilized as a guideline for improved capital improvement projects and operations.
+Of particular interest are applications along Interstate 26 from US 11-W (Stone Drive) to Unicoi County.
+The ITS Architecture Plan will be updated in FY24.
+(TDOT, VDOT) - Work with FHWA, FTA, TDOT, VDOT, and local agencies to manage and implement the region's Intelligent Transportation Systems (ITS) Architecture, while promoting and supporting the implementation of ITS projects, particularly along Interstates 26 and 81 and other major arterials (MTPO, LENOWISCO PDC)